How is your mom morning routine? Do you sip your coffee peacefully as you read your Bible and focus on connecting with God?

 Hear me out.

 I live a rather double life.
-I’m a teacher, small business owner, social media manager, assistant worship director, and a nanny.
+I’m a wife, mom, small business owner, social media manager, and Creative Arts Director.
 My routines change monthly.
-There are days I leave the house with my little one at 5:30am, and there are days I live more of a stay-at-home lifestyle.
+There are days I leave the house with my little one at 5:30 am, and there are days I live more of a stay-at-home lifestyle.

 You will make an excuse for anything that doesn’t matter to you.